devoncarew/firehose/README.md

 ## Mono-repos

+todo: update docs re: tagging

 This tool can work with either single package repos or with mono-repos (repos containing several packages).
 It will scan for and detect any package which has the `auto_publish: true` property set in its pubspec.

-After a successful publish, for single package repos, the commit will be tagged with the package version (i.e., `1.2.3`).
+After a successful publish, for single package repos, the commit will be tagged with the package version (i.e., `v1.2.3`).
 For mono-repos, in order to differentiate between other packages in the repo, the commit will be tagged with the package name and version (i.e., `foo-v1.2.3`).